Radiative decays of the second shell $\Lambda_b$ and $\Xi_b$ bottom baryons

-We observe that the differences in the decay widths are at least one order of magnitude for the same decay channels when the initial baryon is a $\Xi_b$ or a $\Xi'_b$.
-Hence the measurement of these electromagnetic decay widths will significantly help distinguish between several $\Xi_b$ and $\Xi'_b$ states.
-In this regard, our results may be important for accurately making the assignment of states similar to the example described above.
+We observe that the differences in the branching ratios are at least four orders of magnitude for the same decay channels when the initial baryon is a $\Xi_b$ or a $\Xi'_b$.
+Thus, the measurement of the branching ratios will significantly help distinguish between several $\Xi_b$ and $\Xi'_b$ states.
+Hence, our results may be important for accurately making the assignment of states similar to the example described above.
 The electromagnetic decay width values for the $\Xi'_b$ baryon states are preliminary results taken from~\cite{Dwave_sextet}, which is currently a work in progress.

 \begin{turnpage}

 \end{turnpage}

 \begin{turnpage}